Dubai vs Singapore for Entrepreneurs in 2026

 1.7 Green Energy and Manufacturing

-As part of the UAE's long-term macroeconomic transition away from a reliance on hydrocarbon revenues, there is a massive, state-directed emphasis on green energy, clean technology, and sustainability initiatives.
-Manufacturing is also being cultivated as a key sector to ensure supply chain resilience.
-Free Zones like the Ras Al Khaimah Economic Zone (RAKEZ) offer highly specialized, cost-effective facilities and regulatory support specifically designed for industrial small and medium-sized enterprises (SMEs).
+Both ecosystems have intensified investment in green energy and manufacturing.
+Singapore's government, through the Economic Development Board (EDB), is aggressively targeting advanced manufacturing as a strategic pillar, particularly in semiconductors, precision engineering, and biomedical manufacturing.
+The UAE has made a massive, state-directed emphasis on green energy, clean technology, and sustainability initiatives.
+Free Zones like the Ras Al Khaimah Economic Zone (RAKEZ) offer highly specialized, cost-effective facilities and regulatory support specifically designed for industrial SMEs.

 1.8 The Strategic Function of UAE Free Zones

-A critical strategic note for establishing operations: when foreign founders move to the UAE, they do not typically register on the "mainland" unless required by local retail operations.
+A critical strategic note: when foreign founders move to the UAE, they do not typically register on the "mainland" unless required by local retail operations.
 Instead, they establish their businesses within specific Free Zones tailored to their exact industry (e.g., Dubai Internet City for software development, DMCC for commodities trading).
-These Free Zones represent a jurisdictional carve-out, allowing for 100% foreign ownership, full and immediate repatriation of capital and profits, and significant tax exemptions—often translating to a 0% corporate tax rate for qualifying activities.
-This architecture makes UAE Free Zones the ideal, frictionless launchpad for targeted sectoral deployment.
+These Free Zones represent a jurisdictional carve-out, allowing for 100% foreign ownership, full and immediate repatriation of capital and profits, and significant tax exemptions — often with zero corporate and personal income tax prior to the UAE corporate tax implementation in 2023.

 2. Technology, AI, and Fintech: The Venture Capital & Innovation Framework